 Perhaps the most gratifying review was the one that arrived via snail mail, handwritten in pencil on loose-leaf paper, by a sixth-grader in California.

 One of my goals in writing Beatleness was so that young people, today and in the future, would understand what it was like to grow up in America in the 1960s, witnessing unprecedented social change and political turmoil, while tuned in to the Beatles.
 My goal was not only to document Beatles fandom and how each record was received by fans, but to make real the interplay between the music and culture change.
 I think I accomplished these goals.

 Many young people are intrigued by the sixties, and it’s not only the cool fashions and great pop music.
-They know it was a time of optimism and idealism when young people were engaged and genuinely believed they could make a difference and make the world a better place.

 Below is the text of the middle schooler’s letter, complete with charming misspellings:

 Dear Candy Leonard,